Plugins

 ->register();

-The handler must implement the App\NotificationChannels\NotificationChannel
+The handler must implement the App\NotificationChannels\NotificationChannel interface or extend the

-App\NotificationChannels\AbstractNotificationChannel
+App\NotificationChannels\AbstractNotificationChannel class.

 You can find plenty of examples in the Notification Channels